We supply and install photoelectric smoke alarms

 From 1 Jan 2027 – All homes

-- All smoke alarms must be photoelectric and must not contain an ionisation sensor.
+- Smoke alarms must be photoelectric and must not contain an ionisation sensor.

-- A smoke alarm must be either hardwired or powered by a non removeable 10 year battery.
+- They must be either hardwired or powered by a non removeable 10 year battery.

 - A smoke alarm must be located in every bedroom and in the passage way adjacent to that bedroom.
-If you have no bedrooms on a storey, you must have at least one smoke alarm installed in the most likely path of travel to exit the home.
+If you have no bedrooms on a storey, you must install at least one smoke alarm in the most likely path of travel to exit the home.

 Click here for further information Queensland Fire and Emergency Services